This blog may contain affiliate links. Read our disclosure policy for more info.

 Hotel Sigiriya – This is a very famous hotel in Sigiriya with a beautiful pool that has views of Sigiriya.
 It’s perfectly located and a great option if you have the budget!

-Where to stay in Dambulla
+Where to Stay in Dambulla

 Sayare Inn – This is where we stayed.
 Although a little out of town there are some restaurants nearby.
 The owner is also a tuk-tuk driver so he’ll do you cheap deals getting around town or find a friend who will.

 Jetwing Lake – This place is gorgeous and although a little out of town, we recommend it if you have the budget for the $80 a night!
+Jetwing owns some of the best, most romantic hotels in Sri Lanka so they’re always a great choice!

 Sigiriya Rock vs. Pidurangala Rock

-If you also are turned off by the price then read our things to do in Sigiriya post and check out the ancient monastery of Ritigala we visited.
+If you also are turned off by the price then read our things to do in Sigiriya blog and check out the ancient monastery of Ritigala we visited.
 It only cost $2 to visit and was a great example of Sri Lanka’s ancient ruins.
 In fact, it was really impressive and the stonework was similar to that of Machu Picchu.

 The Views – The views are the same as both rocks are almost the same height.
 However, from Pidurangala you get the view of Sigiriya Rock!